o3de/sig-testing/governance/SIG Testing Charter.md

   * Expand what can be tested
   * Identify inefficient tests and help them execute faster
   * Set policies for consistent quality standards between SIGs
-  * Audit existing code for efficiency and correctness?
+  * Audit existing code for efficiency and correctness
+  * Make test reports legible at a glance
 * Ensure automated testing can run in the Automated Review (AR) build pipeline and Periodic (Nightly) build pipelines
   * Maintain the pre-validation system and its rules
   * Define the post-build test suites executed in the AR pipeline, and suite requirements